 Note: Emphasis will be placed in applicants in the fields of Periodontology, Microbiology and Clinical Research, but candidates pursuing careers in other areas of the Oral and Dental Craniofacial Research spectrum are encouraged to apply.

-The application package includes (as one PDF document):
+The application package includes:

 - a letter of support from the applicant’s research supervisor and department chair